-U.S. District Judge Susan Illston declared a mistrial on the three charges that Bonds made false statements when he told a grand jury in December 2003 that he never knowingly received steroids and human growth hormone from trainer Greg Anderson and that he allowed only doctors to inject him.
+U.S. District Judge Susan Illston declared a mistrial on the three charges that Bonds made false statements when he told a grand jury in December 2003 he never knowingly received steroids and human growth hormone from trainer Greg Anderson and he allowed only doctors to inject him.

 Defense lawyers will try to persuade Illston or the 9th U.S. Circuit Court of Appeals to toss out the lone conviction.
 Federal prosecutors must decide whether it is worth the time and expense to try Bonds for a second time on the deadlocked charges.

 Dennis Riordan, one of the lawyers on Bonds' legal team that numbered as many as 13 some days, asked Illston to throw out the guilty verdict and for a new trial on that count.
 Assistant U.S. Attorney Matthew Parrella asked the judge to set a sentencing date.
-Instead, Illston set a May 20 date for a status conference.
+Instead, Illston announced a May 20 date for a status conference.

 Now 46 and far trimmer than he appeared in the final years of his career, Bonds faces up to 10 years in prison on the obstruction conviction.
 Yet federal guidelines call for 15-21 months.